Atomwaffen Division: Sonnenkrieg Division (United Kingdom and Europe)

 Hope not Hate's annual "State of hate" report concluded the Sonnenkrieg Division had been influenced by the Order of Nine Angles and it was more extreme and potentially more violent than National Action.
 Within the "State of hate" report: "some members have also carried out some of these satanic fantasies and allegations of rape and imprisonment against their own members are circulating."
 Sonnenkrieg Division members had shared videos of one female supporter being tortured and scored with a knife by one of the group's male members.
 The private messages which belonged to Sonnenkrieg Division and were acquired by the police included footage of the members of the group abusing women, such as images of the rape of a woman, who had a swastika and runes cut into her flesh.

 On February 20, 2019, Jacek Tchorzewski, 18, was stopped by the counter-terrorism unit at Luton Airport.
-He was arrested on suspicion of terror offences, and the police uncovered "an enormous amount" of manuals on how to make weapons and explosives and Nazi propaganda.
+He was arrested on suspicion of terror offenses, and the police uncovered "an enormous amount" of manuals on how to make weapons and explosives and Nazi propaganda.
 In court, it was heard Tchorzewski had said it was "his dream" to commit a terrorist attack and he intended to smuggle firearms and explosives from Germany for this purpose.
 Also presented was a notebook from his prison cell where he had written, "Let's fill our hearts with terror and London's streets with blood."
 Commander Richard Smith, the head of the counter terrorism unit, said that Tchorzewski was connected to the Sonnenkrieg Division.
 Judge Anuja Dhir said Tchorzewski was a "deeply entrenched neo-Nazi with an interest in Satanism and occult practices" and an "offender of particular concern".
-On September 20, 2019, Tchorzewski was sentenced to four years imprisonment for terrorism offences at the Old Bailey.
+On September 20, 2019, Tchorzewski was sentenced to four years imprisonment for terrorism offenses at the Old Bailey.

-On December 4, 2019, Andrew Dymock was arrested and charged with 15 terror offences, including encouraging terrorism and raising funds for a terrorist group.
-He was first arrested in June 2018 at Gatwick Airport on his way to the United States.
-Dymock was questioned over alleged sexual offences against a teenage girl, in connection to the earlier assaults on women.
+On December 4, 2019, Andrew Dymock was arrested and charged with 15 terror offenses, including encouraging terrorism and raising funds for a terrorist group.
+He was first arrested in June 2018 at Gatwick Airport on his way to the US.
+Dymock was questioned over alleged sexual offenses against a teenage girl, in connection to the earlier assaults on women.
 He was convicted on all counts on June 12, 2021, and sentenced to seven years' imprisonment on July 21, 2021.